 How much and where is beach parking?

 Generally, parking is metered and costs range around $2 to $5 per hour.
 There are some smaller, free parking lots at Indian Rocks Beach and Pass-a-Grille Beach.
 At Pass-A-Grille Beach, you can view parking availability, so you know where to park before you arrive.

 Which beaches are the best for activities?

 Clearwater Beach offers an array of watersport rentals and boat tours and also has beach volleyball courts.
 You can also find many shops, seafood restaurants and nightlife near this beautiful beach, named the No. 1 Beach in the U.S. by Tripadvisor in 2016, 2018 and 2019.

 St. Pete Beach has a variety of watersports like parasailing, stand-up paddleboarding, windsurfing and kiteboarding.
-It’s also known for an active social scene with many beach bars and rooftop lounges nearby.
+It’s also known for an active social scene with many beach bars and rooftop bars nearby.
 Its laid-back attitude and coastal charm are among the reasons it was named the No. 1 Beach in the U.S. by Tripadvisor in 2021.

 Madeira Beach is home to John’s Pass Village & Boardwalk, a hub for boutique shopping, waterfront dining and bars.
 Madeira Beach is also a central jumping-off point for fishing charters and boat tours.
 Madeira Beach was Tripadvisor's #9 Beach in 2021.

 Which beaches are the quietest?

 Which are the best beaches for watching a sunset?

 Anywhere on our Gulf coast beaches is a lovely spot for your own personal sunset celebration.
 Great sunset spots include the famed Pier 60 on Clearwater Beach, the Pool Deck at Hyatt Regency Clearwater Beach or a Hubbard’s Marina Cruise.
 Check out this list for great sunset-watching locations.